-For the purposes of HVIP, any fleet that enters into a rental or lease agreement of three or more years with a vehicle leasing or rental agency within six months of when the HVIP voucher is redeemed shall be considered the vehicle or low NOx engine purchaser.
-Conversely, any vehicle lease or rental entity that receives an HVIP-funded vehicle but does not enter into such an agreement within six months of voucher redemption/vehicle or low NOx engine purchase shall be considered the vehicle or low NOx engine purchaser.
-Any vehicle lease or rental entity that leases or rents a vehicle or low NOx engine purchased with an HVIP voucher within three years of HVIP voucher redemption date must disclose the voucher amount and voucher terms to the vehicle renter or lessee.
-The lease or rental agreement must include all commitments needed from the lessee or renter to ensure that 1) the vehicle operates 100 percent in California as required by the voucher redemption form and 2) all required annual activity reports will be submitted to ARB.
+For the purposes of HVIP and Low NOx Engine Incentives, any fleet that enters into a rental or lease agreement of three or more years with a vehicle leasing or rental agency within six months of when the HVIP or Low NOx Engine Incentives voucher is redeemed shall be considered the vehicle or low NOx engine purchaser.
+Conversely, any vehicle lease or rental entity that receives an HVIP or Low NOx Engine Incentives funded vehicle or low NOx engine but does not enter into such an agreement within six months of voucher redemption/vehicle or low NOx engine purchase shall be considered the vehicle or low NOx engine purchaser.
+Any vehicle lease or rental entity that leases or rents a vehicle or low NOx engine purchased with an HVIP or Low NOx Engine Incentives voucher within three years of the HVIP or Low NOx Engine Incentives voucher redemption date must disclose the voucher amount and voucher terms to the vehicle renter or lessee.
+The lease or rental agreement must include all commitments needed from the lessee or renter to ensure that 1) the vehicle operates 100 percent in California as required by the voucher redemption form and 2) all required annual activity reports will be submitted to CARB.

-ARB or its designee reserve the right to review lease or rental agreements to confirm appropriate disclosures are made regarding the HVIP voucher amount received and vehicle activity and reporting requirements.
-Vehicle or low NOx engine purchasers must provide ARB (or its designee) all requested information related to any vehicle or low NOx engine purchased with an HVIP voucher (including lease or rental agreements) within ten days of ARB's written request for such information.
+CARB or its designee reserve the right to review lease or rental agreements to confirm appropriate disclosures are made regarding the HVIP or Low NOx Engine Incentives voucher amount received and vehicle activity and reporting requirements.
+Vehicle or low NOx engine purchasers must provide CARB (or its designee) all requested information related to any vehicle or low NOx engine purchased with an HVIP or Low NOx Engine Incentives voucher (including lease or rental agreements) within ten days of CARB's written request for such information.
 The vehicle or low NOx engine purchaser (i.e. the leasee for lease agreements of three or more years as described above) is responsible for ensuring annual activity reports are accurate and are submitted as required.
-An HVIP voucher can be provided at time of vehicle or low NOx engine purchase only, and is not provided at the time a vehicle is leased or rented.
+An HVIP or Low NOx Engine Incentives voucher can be provided at time of vehicle or low NOx engine purchase only, and is not provided at the time a vehicle is leased or rented.